ajschumacher/ajschumacher.github.io/20141023-rjstat_lightning/index.md

 -----

-[CSV](http://en.wikipedia.org/wiki/Comma-separated_values) is generally much more compact, and the simple table layout is very familiar.
-There's less data type information than even JSON, but that generally isn't such a big deal.
+[CSV](http://en.wikipedia.org/wiki/Comma-separated_values) is generally much smaller, and the table layout is very familiar.
+There's less type information than even JSON, but we can deal.
 D3 is still happy to read CSV.
 So CSV is a good way to save bytes over JSON arrays of objects.
 But we're still going to repeat names and years a lot.
 Can we do better?

 -----